William Eugene Drummond: Prairie School years

 Thereafter, Drummond began working in Chicago in the firm of architect Louis Sullivan.
 Several months later, he went to work for Frank Lloyd Wright.
-Drummond would serve as the chief draftsman for several well-known Wright's commissions, including the home of Edwin and Mamah Borthwick Cheney in Oak Park, the Frederick Robie House in Chicago, the Susan Lawrence Dana House in Springfield, IL, and the Larkin Company Administration Building in Buffalo.
+Drummond would serve as the chief draftsman for several well-known Wright's commissions, including the home of Edwin and Mamah Borthwick Cheney in Oak Park, the Frederick Robie House in Chicago, the Susan Lawrence Dana House in Springfield, Illinois, and the Larkin Company Administration Building in Buffalo.
 Drummond obtained his architect's license in 1901.
 In the years 1901–1905 he worked for Wright part-time while also working full-time for Richard E. Schmidt (1901–1902) and Daniel H. Burnham (1903–1905).
 Drummond returned to full-time employment with Wright from 1905 to 1909, when disagreement about pay caused him to leave Wright's studio.
 But Drummond was a key figure in Wright's studio during its most productive Prairie years.
 As Wright's son, John, relates: